IRRI in Mozambique

 Rice cultivation has been practiced in Mozambique for more than 500 years.
 It is mainly done in lowland rainfed ecologies, where farmers follow traditional management practices.

-Rice is one of the major crops for production in Mozambique, along with maize, wheat, and sorghum.
-However, rice consumption has increased rapidly in recent years, from 86 thousand tons in 1990 to 519 thousand tons in 2010, at an annual growth rate of 8.6%.
-This shift in consumer preference, like other African countries, is attributed to urbanization and rice’s convenience in preparation.
+Rice is one of the major food crops in Mozambique, along with maize, wheat, and sorghum.
+However, rice consumption has increased rapidly in recent years, from 86,000 metric tons in 1990 to 519,000 metric tons in 2010, at an annual growth rate of 8.6%.
+This shift in consumer preference, like other African countries, is attributed to urbanization, better income and rice’s convenience in preparation.

-Today, IRRI has three research and development regions in Mozambique: Maputo and Xai-xai for irrigated conditions and Quelimane for rainfed condition.
-The IRRI Mozambique office also serves as one of the Institute’s regional offices in Africa, strengthening the country’s strategic role in ensuring food- and nutrition-security in the region and beyond.
+Today, IRRI has identified different research and development focus provinces in Mozambique: Maputo (Umbeluzi and Matutuine research stations) and Gaza (Chokwe and Xai Xai research stations) for irrigated ecosystem and Zambezia (Namacura and Mucelo research stations) for rainfed ecology.
+The IRRI Mozambique office also serves as one of IRRI’s country offices in Africa, strengthening the country’s strategic role in ensuring food and nutrition security in the region and beyond.

 Key achievements in Mozambique